peter-tanner/peter-tanner.github.io/_posts/2023-08-09-Aliexpress-DC-block-characterization.md

 tags: [rf, microwave, electronics] # systems | embedded | rf | microwave | electronics | solidworks | automation
 ---

 I recently purchased [this DC block](https://www.aliexpress.com/item/1005002575850555.html) from Aliexpress to protect our HP 8560A spectrum analyzer.
-I did some basic tests on the DC block and it looks alright.
+I did some basic tests on the DC block and it looks good for the price.
+These N type DC blocks seem to be less common and twice as expensive than the SMA type, but I wanted to avoid using SMA hardware for my setup.

 ![DC block](/assets/img/2023-08-09-Aliexpress-DC-block/IMG20230809195538.jpg)